 24. Explore the Latin Quarter of Fontainhas

-Feeling like you’ve been transported to Lisbon, the Latin Quarter of Fontainhas in north Goa is a colorful explosion of architecture and culture.
+You will feel like you've been transported to Lisbon when you enter the Latin Quarter of Fontainhas in north Goa.
+This is a colorful explosion of architecture and culture.

 Stop for great food, stroll the cobblestoned streets, and marvel at the brightly colored houses for a relaxing afternoon of adventure.
 Have your cameras (or iPhones) ready for that picture-perfect moment.